This post was updated on May 17, 2021.

-Humanity must stop the pace of wildlife extinctions — or face extinction, according to the United Nations.
+Humanity must stop the pace of wildlife extinctions — or face extinction itself, according to the United Nations.

 But how exactly is biodiversity so important to humanity?
 Why is biodiversity necessary for the stability of the planet?
 It may not be self-evident, so here are four reasons.

 1. Wildlife support healthy ecosystems that we rely on.